-Acknowledgments: All contributors who do not meet the criteria for authorship (ICMJE: authorship and contributorship) and the statement of conflict of interest and funding should be declared under this subheading.
+Acknowledgments: All contributors who do not meet the criteria for authorship (ICMJE: authorship and contributorship) and the statement of conflicts of interest and funding should be declared under this heading.

-An example of a title page can be found on the journal’s webpage.
+An example of a title page can be found on a journal webpage.

 2.3.
 Main Document (As a separate file)

-The main document should include the abstract, main text, reference list, tables, and figure legends, respectively.
+The main document should include an abstract, main text, a reference list, tables, and figure legends.

-Original articles, invited review articles, and brief/case reports should include an abstract.
+Original articles, review articles, and brief case reports should include the abstracts.
 Abstracts for original articles should be structured with the following subheadings: Aims, Methods, Results, and Conclusion.
-Abstracts for review articles and brief/case reports should not be structured.
-Clinical images, Editorials, Letters to the Editor, and Commentaries should not contain an abstract.
-Please find the guidelines for abstracts of specific types of manuscripts under the Main Text section below.
+Abstracts of review articles and brief case reports should not be structured.
+Clinical images, Editorials, Letters to the Editor, and Commentaries did not contain abstracts.
+Please find the guidelines for the abstracts of specific types of manuscripts in the Main Text section below.

-Aims: The aim of the study should be clearly stated.
+Aims: The aim of this study is clearly stated.